Slovak police detain Italian suspects named by slain journalist

 Journalists investigating the same story as Kuciak said they have obtained police protection.

-Adam Valcek, who works for SME, told his publication that thanks to police he was able "to sleep peacefully that night", without going into detail.

-Pavla Holcova, a Czech journalist and founder of the Czech Centre for Investigative Journalism, who had worked closely with Kuciak, told local media she had been assigned police bodyguards, but declined further comment.

-Fico, who once told journalists they were "dirty,anti-Slovak prostitutes", has vowed his government is committed to the "protection of freedom of speech and the safety of journalists".
+Fico, who once told journalists they were "dirty, anti-Slovak prostitutes" and used terms like "plain, silly hyenas" and "slimy snakes" to describe the media, has vowed his government is committed to the "protection of freedom of speech and the safety of journalists".